Best Violin Pickup – Reviews, Advice and Buyer’s Guide

 Its looks are a little subtler than either of the other products, making it a good choice for those who are keen not to alter their instrument’s aesthetic.
 However, it isn’t the most invisible accessory out there.

-The Barcus Berry will suit those who are looking for something not too costly that will amplify decently and transparently, which can also be applied with little trouble.
+The Barcus Berry will suit those looking for something not too costly that will amplify decently and transparently, which can also be applied with little trouble.
 Like the other two budget models, there are no volume or EQ controls here, so it might not be suited to more advanced players who require immediate control over these settings.

 Features: